VictorRodas99/laravel-practices/README.md

 cd laravel-practices/
 ```

-3. Create a database and create and .env file based on .env.example
+3. Create a database and create an .env file based on .env.example

 Edit the .env file with this: